 @OutsideXbox [2.5M subscribers] featured their sale details within the promo image to ensure followers wouldn’t miss out on this special offer.

 Click to zoom

-Did you know featuring your merch in promotional content can increase your sales by 50%?
+Don’t forget featuring your merch in promotional content can increase your sales by 50%.
 Whether you’re a creator, gamer, or internet marketer—showing off the quality of your products to followers and fans can significantly help increase your sales.